XRPLF/xrpl-dev-portal/content/rippled.md

 * Any of the [universal error types](#universal-errors).
 * `invalidParams` - One or more fields are specified incorrectly, or one or more required fields are missing.
-* `invalidHotWallet` - One or more of the addresses specified in the `hotwallet` field is not the address of an account holding currency issued by the account from the request.
+* `invalidHotWallet` - One or more of the addresses specified in the `hotwallet` field is not the [Address][] of an account holding currency issued by the account from the request.
-* `actNotFound` - The address specified in the `account` field of the request does not correspond to an account in the ledger.
+* `actNotFound` - The [Address][] specified in the `account` field of the request does not correspond to an account in the ledger.
 * `lgrNotFound` - The ledger specified by the `ledger_hash` or `ledger_index` does not exist, or it does exist but the server does not have it.